RogueTeam/guardian/docs/whitepaper.md

-Memory                    # Obtained from the row of the cipher Threads                   # Obtained from the row of the cipher Checksum                  # Obtained from the row of the cipher Checksum iterations       # Obtained from the row of the cipher Stretched password length # Hardcoded to 32
+Memory                    # Obtained from the row of the cipher Threads                   # Obtained from the row of the cipher Checksum                  # Obtained from the row of the cipher Checksum salt             # Obtained from the row of the cipher Stretched password length # Hardcoded to 32
+Stretched buffer length   # Hardcoded to 256

 #### Algorithm
 Stretched password        : Argon2id(